 Delineators.

 Steel Posts.
-Details for each type of delineator are shown on the plans.
+Details for each type of delineator are on the plans.
 Posts shall conform to the requirements shown on the plans, and reflectors shall conform to the requirements in subsections 713.07 and 713.10.

 Flexible Posts.
-Flexible posts shall be manufactured from an impact resistant flexible material and shall conform to the following requirements::
+Use flexible posts listed on CDOT’s Approved Products List (APL)and shall conform to the following requirements: